-Where beer is brewed,
+Where beer is brewed, Nothing is wrong,

 Where beer is drunk, Life is good!